Venezuelan refugee crisis: Initial emigration

 In 1998, when Chávez was first elected, the number of Venezuelans granted asylum in the United States increased between 1998 and 1999.
 Chávez's promise to allocate more funds to the impoverished caused concern among wealthy and middle-class Venezuelans, triggering the first wave of emigrants fleeing the Bolivarian government.

-Additional waves of emigration occurred following the 2002 Venezuelan coup d'état attempt and after the Chávez's re-election in 2006.
+Additional waves of emigration occurred following the 2002 Venezuelan coup d'état attempt and after Chávez's re-election in 2006.
 In 2009, it was estimated that more than one million Venezuelans had emigrated in the ten years since Hugo Chávez became president.
 According to the Central University of Venezuela (UCV), an estimated 1.5 million Venezuelans (four to six percent of the country's total population) emigrated between 1999 and 2014.

 Crisis in Venezuela

 Academics and business leaders have said that emigration from Venezuela increased significantly during the final years of Chávez's presidency and during the presidency of Nicolás Maduro.
 Over time, emigration increased dramatically during the crisis and began to include lower-income Venezuelans, the people whom Chávez promised to aid and who were experiencing hunger in the country's economic crisis.
-Venezuelan men initially left their wives, children and elderly relatives behind as they fled the country to find work in order to send money back home.
+Venezuelan men initially left their wives, children and elderly relatives behind as they fled the country to find work in order to send money back home, sometimes risking their lives walking the Darien Gap.
 Mothers and children would later leave Venezuela to find their families as they grew exacerbated with the crisis as remittances could not sustain their daily needs.